Parenting a student-athlete can be extremely difficult.

 By establishing an understanding of each position - the student-athlete, the coach and the parent/guardian - we are better able to accept the actions of the other and provide a greater support to all.

-As parents, when your child is involved in Lancer Athletics, you have the right to understand what expectations are placed on him/her.
+As parents, when your child is involved in Lancer Athletics, you have the right to understand what expectations are placed on them.
 This begins with clear communications from the coach of the sport.
-It is also important to remember that positive interactions with the coach is an important step towards your child respecting and communicating with the coach.
+It is also important to remember that positive interactions with the coach are an important step towards your child respecting and communicating with the coach.

 Over the course of a season, it is often important to remember the following key principals of parenting a student-athlete:

-- Ensure that your child understands that win or lose, you love him or her.
+- Ensure that your child understands that win or lose, you them.

 - Assist your child in setting realistic goals.